 ResearchNeuro-electronic and Neuro-photonic technologies for high bandwidth Brain-Computer Interface.
 Neural circuit mapping and decoding technologies for neural network simulation and neuromorphic computing.
-Neuromorphic device and system development for human-like robotics.
+Neuromorphic device and system development for humanoid robotics.

 Reverse-engineer the brain to advance artificial intelligence The approach of working backwards from measurements of the functioning system to engineer models of how that system works is called reverse engineering.
 Discovering how the human brain works in the language of engineers will not only lead to transformative A.I.
 It will also illuminate new approaches to helping those who are blind, deaf, autistic, schizophrenic, or who have learning disabilities or age-related memory loss.
 Armed with an engineering description of the brain, we will see new ways to repair, educate, and augment our own minds.